skahout/Data_Science_Salary/README.md

 ## Model Building
 * lasso: Because there is a normalization effect and we have a sparse matrix
 * Rf: Because we have a lot of 0 and 1 values and that is a good use case because we are using a bunch of decision trees
-* In Addition performed Decision Tree, Soft Vector & Voting Classifier
+* In Addition performed Linear Regression, Decision Tree, Support Vector Regression
-* The Random Forest outperformed.

 ## Model Perfomance
-Following are the Mean Absolute Error values by their respective models
+Both the Decision Tree and Random Forest gave the best and approximately same results on the test set, however Decision Tree outperformed the other models during validaiton.
+Following are the Mean Absolute Error values by their respective models.
-* Lasso Regression :
+* Linear Regression : 18.8k
-* Random Forest :
+* Random Forest : 12k
-* Decision Tree :
+* Decision Tree : 9.9k
+* Lasso Regression : 19k
-* Support Vector Classifier :
+* Support Vector Regression : 29k
-* Soft Voting Classifier :